 10. See Kangaroos On Heirisson Island

 Heirisson Island is located right at the main part of the city and in the middle of the Swan River and can be accessed via the Causeway.
-The island is an unexpected treasure and escape from city life and not only do you find an array of birds, but it’s truly the home of a colony of Western Grey Kangaroos.
+The island is an unexpected treasure and escape from city life.
+Not only do you find an array of birds, but it’s truly the home of a colony of Western Grey Kangaroos.
 The best time to get a glimpse of the islands’ inhabitants are either at dawn or at dusk as it’s cooler you can see the kangaroos grazing and hopping around – they are usually asleep in the shades and can be tricky to find during the hot day time.
 Like Perth, it is a hidden gem.

 11. Aquarium Of Western Australia